adageo/adageo.github.io/content/event/example/index.md

 location: https://meet.google.com/xoe-bdfs-qun
 address:
-  street: 450 Serra Mall
+  street: ""
-  city: Stanford
+  city: Lyon
-  region: CA
+  region: RA
-  postcode: '94305'
+  postcode: '69622'
-  country: United States
+  country: France

 summary: "First ADAGEO meeting introducing geosciences challenges."
 abstract: "This is thee first meeting of the project ADAGEO, the objective is to introduce the project and start identifying the key scientific challenges regarding intelligent GeoSciences"